-The College resolves complaints either through Informal or Formal Resolutions, both processes are detailed below.
+The College resolves complaints either through Informal or Formal Resolutions, both processes are described in more detail below.

 Resolution proceedings are private.
 All persons present at any time during the resolution process are expected to maintain the privacy of the proceedings in accordance with College policy.
-While there is an expectation of privacy around what Investigators share with Parties during interviews, the Parties have discretion to share their own knowledge and evidence with others if they choose.
+While there is an expectation of privacy around what Investigators share with Parties during interviews, the Parties have discretion to share their own knowledge and evidence with others if they so choose.
 The College encourages Parties to discuss sharing information with their Advisors before doing so.